 EnergySolutions developed a document titled "Electronic Submittal of the Uniform Low-Level Radioactive Waste Manifest" to assist generators with the electronic submittal of the Uniform Low-Level Radioactive Waste Manifest (Forms 540, 541 and 542).
 Generators are able to submit their manifests electronically in a comma-delimited file format to the EnergySolutions disposal facility for review and distribution.
-Upon arrival, manifests are imported directly into EnergySolutions' waste tracking system.
+Manifests are imported directly into EnergySolutions' waste tracking system via the Customer Portal and the manifest information is validated with initial screening checks to ensure key information is correct.
+Shippers that use the Customer Portal are provided with a validation report for each validated manifest.
 Manifest information is checked against the information contained in the generators Waste Profile.
 Any discrepancy will be automatically flagged, allowing potential problems to be fixed well in advance of shipment arrival.
+Shippers are responsible to make sure the information on the manifest is accurate.

-Electronic manifest submittal has numerous benefits for both the generator and EnergySolutions which include:
+Electronic manifest submittal via the Customer Portal has numerous benefits for both the generator and EnergySolutions which include: